Touhma/DSP_Galactic_Scale/Package/README.md

 # BACKUP YOUR SAVES.
 SERIOUSLY.

+- Version 2.14.0 - Update DSP Version
+- Version 2.13.4 - Even more hopfully fix bugs with rockets and spheres.
+Hopefully fix but with rare veins spawning on gas giants
+- Version 2.13.3 - Hopefully fix bugs with rockets and spheres
 - Version 2.13.2 - Nebula Compatibility
 - Version 2.13.1 - Hopefully fix DF Drops not relating to planet type.
 Fixed the planet theme descriptions for Vanilla Themes.
 GS Themes still use their base theme... for now.
 - Version 2.13.0 - Recompile for DSP Update.
 Removed code for starmap, might break it.
 Let me know if it does.